entrifis/gustav/README.md

 Just download the `gustav.md` file and put it anywhere in your project.

 Mention the `gustav.md` file and press enter

+### Resuming me

+I am designed so I can resume at any point, even if the context is cleared.
+I keep track of everything I do in my own files so I can resume at any point without context.

 ---